 Milk is a source of fat.
 While your body needs fat, if your protein shake is all about the protein for you, then water is the way to go.
 To give you a better idea of exactly what you’re consuming, each 250ml glass of whole milk provides 8.3 grams of fat and 4.8 grams of saturated fat.

 A good protein powder is designed to taste great with either milk or water, so you needn’t worry about losing flavour with your water-based shake.

 Using water instead of milk in your protein shakes can cause less stomach discomfort and bloating if you are lactose-sensitive.
 You may feel lighter and leaner if you use water than mixing with milk.

 Take Home Message

 So, should you have your protein shake with milk or water?
 Taste aside, there are some serious differences between taking your protein with milk and water.
-Water is the weight-watcher’s choice, providing protein while minimising the fats and carbohydrates found in milk.
+Water is ideal if weight-loss is your goal, providing protein while minimising the fats and carbohydrates found in milk.
 Those fats and carbohydrates are nothing to be ignored for muscle builders and gainers, who will massively benefit from the extra protein found in milk.

 Should I take my protein shake with milk or water?

 If your goal is to build mass, mixing protein powder with milk may be more beneficial.
 If your goal is to lose weight, mix with water.

 What are the benefits of taking protein shakes with milk?

 Mixing protein powder with milk provides you with more protein than mixing with water.
 Milk also contains fats and carbohydrates, essential for muscle recovery.